 Max Scherzer strikes out 20 Detroit Tigers: A British perspective

-The clock ticked towards 1.45 AM, British Summer Time.
+The clock ticked towards 1.45 am, British Summer Time.
 I lay in bed, flicking through different baseball games via the MLB TV app on my television.
-That age old dilemma approached.
+That age-old dilemma approached.
 All baseball fans this side of the pond know it well.
 At what point do I actually admit defeat and retire for the night?

 Last night, the final game I stumbled across, well after midnight, was the Washington Nationals battling the Detroit Tigers.
-It was the sixth inning, and Max Scherzer was on the mound.
+It was the sixth inning and Max Scherzer was on the mound.
 I could barely keep my eyes open.
 My mind screamed for sleep.
-But still, I watched.
+Still, I watched.
 Why?
-I don’t really know.
+I do not really know.
 Nevertheless, what I saw was special.

 You see, the twenty strikeout, nine-inning game has always been a source of fascination for me.
-I became an avid baseball fan in 2004, and therefore missed out on witnessing live the masterpieces of Roger Clemens, Randy Johnson and Kerry Wood.
-That trio shared the record of twenty, with Clemens achieving it twice, ten years apart.
-Wood was the last to do it, with the Cubs in 2001.
+I became an avid baseball fan in 2004, and therefore missed witnessing live the masterpieces of Roger Clemens, Randy Johnson and Kerry Wood.
+That trio shared the record of twenty strikeouts, with Clemens achieving it twice, ten years apart.
+Wood was the last to do it - with the Cubs in 2001.

 However, strikeouts somehow feel a little different.
-Yes, they’re still reliant on the batter not putting the ball in play, but aside from a catcher dropping strike three, there is very little external influence.
+Yes, they are still reliant on the batter not putting the ball in play, but aside from a catcher dropping strike three, there is very little external influence.
 Good pitching beats good hitting, or so the old maxim goes.
-Accordingly, the strikeout is the most powerful indicator of total domination from a pitcher.
-It’s a symbol of raw ability, and recording twenty of twenty-seven outs via that method in any one game is an outward tapestry of innate genius.
+Accordingly, the strikeout is the most powerful indicator of total domination a pitcher can author.
+It is a symbol of raw ability, and recording twenty of twenty-seven outs via that method in any one game is an outward tapestry of innate genius.

-Before surrendering to tiredness, I remember thinking that he’d likely reach the high teens in terms of strikeouts before succumbing to a high pitch count, that scourge of modern day attempts at the hallowed twenty benchmark.
-That’s happened a lot in recent years, with guys like Noah Syndergaard, Corey Kluber and Michael Pineda showing potential to approach the record before running out of bullets.
+Before surrendering to tiredness, I remember thinking that he would likely reach the high-teens in terms of strikeouts before succumbing to a taxing pitch count, that scourge of modern day attempts at the hallowed twenty benchmark.
+That has happened a lot in recent years, with guys like Noah Syndergaard, Corey Kluber and Michael Pineda showing potential to approach the record before running out of bullets.

-Ultimately, I didn’t learn about Scherzer’s phenomenal ending until early this morning.
+Ultimately, I did not learn about Scherzer’s phenomenal ending until early this morning.
 Whereas some people crave nicotine or caffeine as soon as their eyes open, I yearn for baseball box scores.
 After fondling with the alarm clock, I instinctively reached for my phone and fired up the MLB At Bat app, that wondrous gift to the international baseball fan.
 I scrolled down the scores, momentarily forgetting all about Scherzer’s shot at greatness.
-Only after flicking to the news feed did I learn that, unbelievably, he managed to strike out twenty.
+Only after flicking to the news feed did I learn that, unbelievably, he managed to strike out 20.

 I was stunned.
-After years of waiting for this to happen, it’s difficult to articulate how excited I was.
+After years of waiting for this to happen, it is difficult to articulate how excited I was.
 Naturally, I was annoyed at myself for falling asleep as baseball history was made, but those feelings were submerged by admiration for Scherzer’s ability and appreciation for his work.

 “Tonight, at the end of the night, was a special night,” Scherzer said.
 “I mean, the strikeouts are sexy.
 And to be able to punch out 20, it’s sexy.”